kushtrimm/kushtrimm.github.io/hosting-my-first-blog/index.md

-# Hosting my blog
+# Hosting my first blog for FREE using Hugo and GitHub Pages :smile:

-After long time researching and going through different solutions and also recommandations from Davy I have decided to chose Hugo as my Static Site Generator and Hugo themes for my blog.
+After conducting extensive research and considering various options, I decided to use Hugo as my Static Site Generator and Hugo themes for my blog

-The idea is to host the static content in github pages: username.github.io and host static server source code in another repo called username_blog_src.

-In the end I will write a github action which will publish the content automaticaly.
+My plan is to host the static content on Github Pages under username.github.io and host the static server source code in another repository named username_blog_src.
+Finally, I will create a Github action to publish the content automatically.

-I have to do the following steps to start my blog:
+Here are the steps I followed to start my blog:

-1. Install hugo
+1. Install Hugo
-2. Create a first static hugo website
+2. Create a first static Hugo website
-3. Choose a theme which I will use for my blog
+3. Choose a theme for my blog
-4. Create github repositories for public contenct and source code
+4. Create Github repositories for public content and source code
 5. Automate the process using GitHub Actions
 6. Publish my first blog

 ## Installing Hugo

-Hugo is a static HTML and CSS website generator, it's writen in GO and you can publish content using markdown language.
-Because I use Obsidian for my notes, I decided to publish also my blog content using Markdown.
+Hugo is a static HTML and CSS website generator, written in GO, and you can publish content using the Markdown language.
+Since I use Obsidian for my notes, I decided to publish my blog content using Markdown.

-I use MacBook Pro M1 notebook so I have decided to use brew to install hugo (https://gohugo.io/installation/macos/).
+I use MacOs so I have decided to use brew to install hugo (https://gohugo.io/installation/macos/).

 Run the following  command in terminal: